-MS. VICTORIA LIPNIC
+Ms. VICTORIA LIPNIC

 ASSISTANT SECRETARY

-EMPLOYMENT STANDARDS ADMINISTRATION
+EMPLOYMENT STANDARDS

+ADMINISTRATION

 U.S. DEPARTMENT OF LABOR

 The Chief Financial Officers Act of 1990 (CFO Act) requires agencies to report annually to Congress on their financial status and any other information needed to fairly present the agencies' financial position and results of operations.
-The District of Columbia Workmen's Compensation Act Special Fund (the Fund) is included in the United States Department of Labor (DOL) annual financial statements issued to meet the CFO Act reporting requirements.
+The Longshore and Harbor Workers' Compensation Act Special Fund (the Fund) is included in the United States Department of Labor (DOL) annual financial statements issued to meet the CFO Act reporting requirements.